thomasfr/hass-addons/amazon-s3-backup/DOCS.md

 ### Option: `bucket_region` (optional, Default: eu-central-1)
 AWS region where the S3 bucket was created.
 See https://aws.amazon.com/about-aws/global-infrastructure/ for all available regions.

+### Option: `endpoint_url` (optional, Defaault: (empty))
+If you wish to use a non-AWS S3-compatable server (e.g. minio), you can set the endpoint url (e.g. https://myminioserver.local:9000) here.
+Leave this value blank if you're using AWS.

 ### Option: `storage_class` (optional, Default: STANDARD)
 Amazon S3 storage class to use for the synced objects, when uploading files to S3.
 One of STANDARD, REDUCED_REDUNDANCY, STANDARD_IA, ONEZONE_IA, INTELLIGENT_TIERING, GLACIER, DEEP_ARCHIVE.
 For more information see https://aws.amazon.com/s3/storage-classes/.